nuclio/nuclio/docs/tasks/configuring-a-platform.md

 <a id="log-sink-appinsights"></a>
 ##### Azure Application Insights (`appinsights`)

-- `attributes.instrumentationKey`: The instrumentation key from Azure
+- `attributes.instrumentationKey` - The instrumentation key from Azure
-- `attributes.maxBatchSize`: Max number of records to batch together before sending to Azure (defaults to 1024)
+- `attributes.maxBatchSize` - Max number of records to batch together before sending to Azure (defaults to 1024)
-- `attributes.maxBatchInterval`: Time to wait for maxBatchSize records (valid time units are "ns", "us" (or "µs"), "ms", "s", "m", "h"), after which whatever's gathered will be sent towards Azure (defaults to 3s)
+- `attributes.maxBatchInterval` - Time to wait for maxBatchSize records (valid time units are "ns", "us" (or "µs"), "ms", "s", "m", "h"), after which whatever's gathered will be sent towards Azure (defaults to 3s)

 <a id="metrics"></a>
 ### Metric sinks (`metrics`)